 The numbers tell a story.

 Enrollment in high deductible health plans (HDHPs) has grown from just 1 million in 2005 to more than 23 million in 2017, according to statistics from America’s Health Insurance Plans.¹ Moreover, employers are increasingly offering health savings accounts (HSAs) as a part of their benefits packages.
-Yet in a recent study from Further and SourceMedia Research, a division of the company that publishes Employee Benefit News, points to the fact that only one out of three employees—33%—participates in HSAs.² What do these findings signal?
+Yet a recent study from Further and SourceMedia Research, a division of the company that publishes Employee Benefit News, points to the fact that only one out of three employees participate in HSAs.² What do these findings signal?
 You can’t simply offer HSAs and expect employees to engage.
 There is a continued need to help employees adopt—and use—these beneficial, tax deductible health savings accounts.³

 Check out the infographic, Top Tips for Employers: Getting Employees to Use Savings Accounts to gain a better understanding of how to help employees understand how HSAs work so they can use them fully.
 Our tips can help you simplify the process!